 You may define address lists that contain any number of mailboxes or Internet addresses for sending E-mail.
+Addresses in an Address List will be sent as Blind Copies.
 Address lists are maintained using item 33 Address Lists from the KeyesMail menu.